XD-DENG/Spark-ML-Intro/README.md

 # Spark Machine Learning Practice

-In this repo, I would try to introduce some basic usages of PySpark in machine learning.
+In this repo, I try to introduce some basic machine learning usages of *PySpark*.
 The contents I'm going to cover would be quite simple.
-I guess it would be helpful for some people since I would cover some questions I encountered myself from the perspective of a person who's used to the machine learning in R or more "normal" ML settings.
+But I guess it would be helpful for some people since I would cover some questions I encountered myself from the perspective of a person who's used to more "normal" ML settings (like R language).

 Some of the examples are from the official examples given by Spark.
-But more options will be explored and some comments will be given to make it clearer.
-Just like I mentioned, even if with some experience of machine learning, there are still some points we may need additional information.
+But I will give more details.

 ## Random Forest

-As a fan of greedy algorithm, I would like to start with random forest algorithm.
+As a fan of greedy algorithm, I would like to start with *random forest* algorithm.

 What is the idea of *Random Forest*?

-To put it simpel, averaging a set of observations reduces variance (given a set of `n` independent observations Z1,...,Zn, each with variance `sigma^2`, the variance of the mean of the observations is given by `sigma^2`/n).
+To put it simpel, averaging a set of observations reduces variance.
 Hence a natural way to reduce the variance and hence increase the prediction accuracy of a machine learning model is to take many training sets from the population, build a separate prediction model using each training set, and average the resulting predictions [1].
+This is the idea of **bagging**, a special case of random forest.

 Then we may need to subset the predictors.
 That is, in each training procedure, we don't use all the features we have.
-This seems like a 'waste' of resources we have.
-But let's suppose that there is a very strong predictor in the data, then in the models we produced, most of them will use that strong predictor in the top split and all of these trees will look similar, i.e., they're highly correlated.
+You may ask WHY since this seems like a 'waste' of resources we have.
+But let's suppose that there is a very strong predictor in the data, then in the models we produced, most of them will use that strong predictor in the top split and all of these decision trees will look similar, i.e., they're highly correlated.
 This may effect the reduction in variance and worsen the result.
-[1]
+[1] This is why we only use randomly selected features in each tree model.

+This is just the idea of random forest.
+Simple, straitforward, and elegant at the same time.

 Now let's have a look at the example code given by Spark.
 I commented the points where we may need to note (and details will be given later)